A brief history

 New Zealand troops fought overseas again in the Second World War in support of the UK.
 However, the fall of Singapore shook New Zealanders’ confidence that Britain could guarantee the country’s security.

 With the bulk of our forces effectively stranded in Egypt and the Middle East, it was the United States that protected New Zealand against Japan during the war in the Pacific.

-Keeping on side with America encouraged New Zealand to fight both in Korea in the 1950s and - against much popular opposition - and in Vietnam in the 1960s.
+Keeping on side with America encouraged New Zealand to fight in Korea in the 1950s and - against much popular opposition - in Vietnam in the 1960s.

-Culturally too we have become more diverse.
-Particularly from the 1980s, a wide range of ethnic groups have been encouraged to settle and New Zealand is now much more multicultural.
+Culturally, we have also become more diverse.
+Particularly from the 1980s, a wide range of ethnic groups have been encouraged to settle here and New Zealand is now much more multicultural.

 New Zealand History online provides more in-depth information on New Zealand's history.